Vorticode/solarite/docs/index.md

 Internally, scoped styles become:

-1. A unique `data-style` attribute to the root element with an incrementing `data-style` attribute for each component instance
+1. A `data-style` attribute on the root element, with a number that increments for each instance of the component.
-2.  `:host` selectors are replaced with the web component tag name and unique identifier:  `fancy-text[data-style="1"]`)
+2.  `:host` selectors rewritten to the tag name plus that identifier:  `fancy-text[data-style="1"]`.

 ```javascript
 import h from './dist/Solarite.min.js';